-Sharna Burgess Glows In New Beach Photos From Hawaii
+Sharna Burgess Glows In New Beach Photo From Hawaii

 While she noted that there is much out of her control, she told her followers that she chooses to live her life with "kindness, respect, understanding, optimism, positivity, wholehearted gratitude," and most importantly, "love."

-Sharna’s rumored boyfriend Brian shared a similar sentiment about the New Year in his own Instagram post, which can be viewed here.
+Sharna's rumored boyfriend Brian shared a similar sentiment about the new year in his own Instagram post, which can be viewed here.
 The dad of four posted a shirtless pic that showed him relaxing in the water.
-In the caption, he wished his followers a 2021.
+In the caption, he wished his followers a happy 2021.

 "Let's all find the connection to love and togetherness again," the Beverly Hills 90210 alum wrote.